 The Dexcom G6 has just gotten FDA approval with a targeted ship date of June 4, 2018.
-The Type 1 community is buzzing with excitement.
+The type 1 community is buzzing with excitement.
 We all want to know, what new features will the next-generation continuous glucose monitor offer?
-What new business partnerships are in the works that could link Dexcom CGM technology with other software platforms?
+What new business partnerships are in the works that could link Dexcom Continuous Glucose Monitor (CGM) technology with other software platforms?
 Beyond Type 1 got to sit down with Dexcom CEO Kevin Sayer to find out how the launch of G6 might change the face of diabetes care as we know it.

 G4 was launched soon after you started at Dexcom in 2012.
 How is the G6 launch a part of the vision you’ve had for CGM technology since then?

 I was at Minimed when the very first sensor was approved in 1999, so my vision for CGM has always been a device you can put on your body that would replace finger sticks.
 I think what G6 with no calibrations enables us to do is develop trust with patients and make the device less intrusive to people living their lives.
 The CGM data stream in addition to automated insulin delivery systems that we are working with mean all kinds of software possibilities going forward.
 We have an API open interface platform we were developing with G5 but will apply to G6, allowing software developers to work with us to grab data through a portal and incorporate CGM data into their apps.
 There are companies like Glooko and OneDrop that could give patients an experience that could be different from Dexcom.
 We are also working with Apple, Fitbit and other nutrition companies.